geopandas/geopandas/CONTRIBUTING.md

   review all generated code to understand every detail
 - Match the style and conventions used in the rest of the codebase, including PR titles and descriptions
-- Be upfront about AI usage (which provider and model) and summarise what was AI-generated
+- Be upfront about AI usage and summarise what was AI-generated
 - If there are parts you don't fully understand, leave comments on your own PR explaining what steps you took to verify correctness
 - Watch for AI's tendency to generate overly verbose comments, unnecessary test